watsang/masterthesis-2014-2015/README.md

 During the first semester I invaded bacterial communities with one pathogen each time.
 All the files for the labwork can be found in [Labwork](./Labwork).

-In the second semester, the data gathered during the invasion-experiments was statistically analysed.
-Bacterial data was pulled from the RAST-database and evaluated in the analysis.
+In the second semester, the data from the experiments was analysed.
+External data was pulled from the RAST-database and evaluated in the analysis.
 Finally, a simple recommender engine was built.
 The files can be found in [Modelling](./Modelling).